syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ### Collection of user-defined types

 To display a list of user-defined items in the drop-down of a combo box, create a `DataGridComboBoxColumn` and set its `ItemsSource` property to a user-defined collection.
-By default, if the [DisplayMemberPath](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridComboBoxColumn.html#Syncfusion_Maui_DataGrid_DataGridComboBoxColumn_DisplayMemberPath) is not set, the combo box column will display the values from the MappingName property of the column.
+By default, if the [DisplayMemberPath](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridComboBoxColumn.html#Syncfusion_Maui_DataGrid_DataGridComboBoxColumn_DisplayMemberPath) is not set, the combo box column will display the values from the `MappingName` property of the column.

-### Loading Different ItemSource for each row of DataGridComboBoxColumn
+### Loading different ItemSource for each row of DataGridComboBoxColumn

 To load different ItemSources for each row of a DataGridComboBoxColumn, you can utilize the [DataGridComboBoxColumn.ItemsSourceSelector](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridComboBoxColumn.html#Syncfusion_Maui_DataGrid_DataGridComboBoxColumn_ItemsSourceSelector) property.